 Additionally, outdoor air pollution may impact the air quality in the plane cabin, especially in planes that exclusively bring in outside air instead of using HEPA filters.
 Fortunately, at cruising altitude, the air is mostly free from pollutants that you would find at ground level.
 The main exception to this is fumes or smoke from the plane engines that can potentially enter the air supply system.

-What about airborne COVID-19 on airplanes?
+What about airborne SARS-CoV-2 on airplanes?

 We have learned during the pandemic that the virus that causes COVID-19 can be spread through aerosol particles that infected people release when they cough, talk or breathe.
 While the larger particles settle on surfaces fairly quickly, the smallest can remain in the air.
 Fortunately, the HEPA filters on planes should capture most of the airborne aerosol particles that transmit COVID-19.
 Not only that, but they may even be effective at capturing the virus itself.